OmkarSavalkar/OmkarSavalkar/README.md

 Hi there 👋

-🔭 I’m currently working as Software Engineer or Front end developer and developing various user friendly frontEnd web-applciations with lots of variation in skills.
+🔭 I’m currently working as Software Engineer or Front end developer and developing various user friendly frontEnd web-applciations with variation in tech stack.

-🌱 I’m currently learning Redux and backend aiming to become a MERN stack developer
+🌱 I’m currently learning Redux and backend aiming to become a MERN stack developer 😄

-⚡ Fun fact: My transition of skills => html + css -> Android developer -> Python developer 😄-> Front end developer
+⚡ Fun fact: My transition of skills 😄 => html + css -> Android developer -> Python developer 😄-> Front end developer

 📫 How to reach me: omkarsavalkar05@gmail.com
 <!--